Please ensure Javascript is enabled for purposes of website accessibility Art and Design | University of West Florida

 UWF’s Office of Undergraduate Research provided additional project support through the OUR Project Awards, grant funding intended to assist undergraduate students researching under the mentorship of a faculty member.

-For more information about the Department of Art & Design, click here.
+For more information about the Department of Art and Design, click here.

 To view more photographs of the art installations, visit our album here.